cherti/remarkable-cli-tooling/README.md

 All scripts are currently tested with software version 2.9.1.217.

+## Summary

+  * `resync.py`: push documents to or pull documents from the reMarkable
+  * `reclean.py`: cleanup deleted documents on the reMarkable (necessary if the cloud is not used)
+  * `resign.py`: temporarily transfer documents to the reMarkable to put a signature

 ## resync.py

 `resync.py` provides easy direct transfer of documents and folders of documents to a reMarkable and pull documents from it again.